sdargoeuves/automate_cisco_sdwan_lab/docs/architecture.md

 4. Configure and certificate-enable vSmart.
 5. Configure WAN edges, generate PAYG licenses, activate them, and wait for the edges to join the fabric.
-6. For multi-edge certificate runs, verify final BFD convergence and retry only the edges that did not converge.
+6. For multi-edge certificate runs, verify control-plane fabric membership first, retry only edges that did not join, then verify final BFD convergence.

 The main entry point is `sdwan_automation.py`.
 It parses CLI arguments, loads settings through `utils/sdwan_config.py`, initializes logging, and dispatches to